What is the TSO Chorus all about?

 What does it cost to become a member of the TSO Chorus?

 Each member pays an annual levy at the start of each year.
-The 2017 fee will be $135, or $80 for students and pensioners.
+The 2018 fee will be $135, or $80 concession.
 Most funds raised by subs are used to meet the costs of chorus development workshops, master classes, and tutorials where acclaimed singers develop the chorus.
 You don’t need to pay anything until the end of your trial, and there are pro-rata fees if you join part way through the year.

 Do I need to be able to read music?